TickX/backend-challenge/README.md

 Your command _must_:
 1. Scrape the first 20 results which appear on the page
-3. Persist the scraped events to a database
+3. Persist the scraped events to a MySQL database
 4. Be safe to run multiple times
 5. Be able to update existing events, add new ones, and/or delete removed events

+We will be testing the output of your command by running it and observing the resulting DB entries.

 ## Usage